 Often, pre-labour contractions will disappear if you take a warm bath or cuddle up with a hot water bottle wrapped in a towel.

-Take a break Braxton-Hicks can signal you’re doing too much; rest may offer relief.
+Braxton-Hicks can signal you’re doing too much; rest may offer relief.

 Mild dehydration can trigger cramping, so drink up.
 (But don’t forget to pee.
 A full bladder can irritate the uterus, thereby increasing the intensity of Braxton-Hicks.)